Helping people become healthy, employed and housed using innovative solutions.

 We help homeless individuals and families, and those at risk, in rebuilding their lives by connecting them to educational resources, job placement, housing, health services and more.
 Taking a holistic approach, we have designed programs that address the physical, emotional, the financial stability and educational needs of the clients we serve and communities.

-WeHOPE offers three main programs to help such individuals, and they are:
+WeHOPE offers four main programs to help such individuals, and they are:

 1. Transitional/Supportive Housing Program.
 This is a 120-day program that is intended to deal with the systemic issues related to homelessness.
 Clients entering this program take a series of classes, set weekly goals, meet weekly with his or her case manager, participate in a mandatory savings program, do daily housing searches, and are a positive role model for emergency clients also staying at the WeHOPE Shelter.

 2. Dignity on Wheels Mobile Hygiene Outreach Program.
 Dignity on Wheels is a mobile hygiene outreach program that provides free showers and laundry service for the homeless living in encampments, rotating shelters, in their vehicles or other temporary spaces where they do not have access to such amenities.